ON THIS PAGE: You will learn about the different treatments doctors use for men with this type of cancer. Use the menu to see other pages.

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
-In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
+In addition to treatments intended to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
-People often receive treatment for the cancer at the same time that they receive treatment to ease side effects at the same time.
-In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.
+People often receive treatment for the cancer at the same time that they receive treatment to ease side effects.
+In fact, patients who receive both at the same time often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+During and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called “no evidence of disease” or NED.

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage and grade have changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, radiation therapy, and chemotherapy) but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about your treatment options.
+Often the treatment plan will include the therapies described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent cancer often experience emotions such as despair, disbelief or fear.
+People with recurrent cancer often experience emotions such as despair, disbelief, or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment doesn’t work

 Recovery from cancer is not always possible.
-If the cancer is metastatic or if treatment is not successful, the disease may be called advanced or terminal cancer.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and this is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns so that they can provide care that is consistent with your wishes.
+This diagnosis is stressful, and for most people, advanced cancer is difficult to discuss.
+It is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns so that they can provide care that is consistent with your wishes.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced cancer and who are expected to live less than six months may want to consider hospice care.
+Patients who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life by addressing both physical discomfort and emotional distress.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.